Sentences and appeals

-These are sentences or outcomes that are not prison sentences.
+These are sentences or outcomes which are not prison sentences

-This is when the judge decides that a person convicted of a crime shouldn’t be given a sentence.
-This means there is no punishment.
-In summary cases (less serious cases), no conviction is recorded.
-However, for some purposes, for example if the person is convicted of another crime in the future, it may appear as a previous conviction.
-Reasons for an absolute discharge could be because the crime was very minor, the offender was previously of good character or the offender is very young or old.
+When a person is guilty of a charge, the judge can decide to 'discharge' them (unless the sentence for the offence is fixed by law).
+This means that no punishment is given.
+In solemn (more serious) cases, a conviction is recorded.
+In summary (less serious) cases, no conviction is recorded, however, for some purposes (for example if the person is convicted of another crime in the future), it may be regarded as a previous conviction.
+An absolute discharge is only given in exceptional circumstances.
+Reasons for an absolute discharge can include, for example, that the crime is very minor, that the offender has been previously of good character, or that the offender is very young or old.

 This Order is given as an alternative to a custodial sentence.
 It can be made-up of one or more parts.
 There is a wide range of requirements which can be part of this Order.
 These include: